Canary-PrintDesign/aslan/content/about.md

 ### Chris

 CEO and owner of Aslan, Chris is everywhere and working on every project all at the same time.
 Although this is not his original career path, he likes to say that landscaping found him.
-With his appreciation for art and beauty, he gets to use his creative mind everyday in designing beautiful landscapes and outdoor living spaces for his clients.
-As for spending all this time outside enjoying the amazing West Coast climate?
-It’s just a bonus.
+With his appreciation for art and beauty, he gets to use his creative mind everyday bringing to life beautiful landscapes and outdoor living spaces.

 {{< figure src="/images/hannah.png" title="Photo of Hannah" >}}

 ### Hannah

-Acting both as a CEO support and as the office manager, Hannah has been working alongside Chris for a long time and knows everything about the landscaping business.
+Acting both as a CEO support and as the office manager, Hannah has been working alongside Chris for a long time.
 Kind and knowledgeable, she is the person to go to for anything regarding your project, from arranging a consultation to giving you the latest news.

 {{< figure src="/images/Laura.png" title="Photo of laura" >}}